Colorado Supreme Court

 The Office of Attorney Regulation Counsel administers the bar examination, screens each applicant's character and fitness to practice law in Colorado, and enforces all other attorney admission and annual registration functions.
 The office educates the general public and the legal profession on the underlying duties and requirements contained in the Colorado Rules of Professional Conduct.
 The office enforces the Colorado rules regarding attorney discipline and disability proceedings and mandatory continuing legal and judicial education.
 When necessary, the office oversees the handling of client files for attorneys who can no longer practice law.

-The Office of Attorney Regulation Counsel works with seven other permanent Supreme Court committees in regulating the practice of law in Colorado.
+The Office of Attorney Regulation Counsel works with six permanent Supreme Court committees in regulating the practice of law in Colorado.

 Attorney Regulation Counsel serves at the pleasure of the Colorado Supreme Court.
 The Supreme Court Advisory Committee assists the Court by reviewing the productivity, effectiveness and efficiency of the attorney regulation system, including Attorney Regulation Counsel.